 - Other conditions.

-STEVIA Side Effects & Safety
+BERBERINE Side Effects & Safety

 Berberine is POSSIBLY SAFE for most adults for short-term use when taken by mouth or applied to the skin.